Nepalese Army Air Service: Army pilot training school

-The Nepali Army Air Service has had its flying and helicopter pilots training school since 2004 within the No 11 Brigade and is the only helicopter pilot training school in Nepal.
+The Nepali Army Air Service has had its flying and helicopter pilot training school since 2004 within the No 11 Brigade and is the only helicopter pilot training school in Nepal.
 The school provides training using Mi-17, Bell and Ecureuil helicopters.

-In 2019, Nepal Army purchased two Piper Archer DX training aircraft.
+In 2019, the Nepal Army purchased two Piper Archer DX training aircraft.
 In addition, the army is planning to start an airplane pilot training school within the army.
 This will be the first aviation school to offer training within Nepal.
 This is a significant step because Nepal Army officer cadets previously had to go to Bangladesh and India and Philippines for aviation courses.
 With the new training school, the Nepal Army can provide aviation training to officer cadets in the country itself.
 It is unclear whether the Nepal Army aviation school will be accessible to civilians in the near future.